-- Business plan - Organogram of management and staff - Latest financial statements or, in the case of a sole proprietor, a written confirmation of earnings from an accountant - Management accounts (required upfront should financial statements be older than six months) - Projected balance sheets and income statements - Cash flow projections with assumptions - CC/Company/Trust agreement details (including Founding Statement, Memorandum and Articles of Association, Certificate of Incorporation, Certificate to Commence Business and Trust Deed (whichever applies) - Personal bank statements (last three or six months depending on financier) - Business bank statements (last three or six months depending on financier) - Personal financial statements for members/directors/trustees - Lease agreement if applicable - Copies of contracts secured, if any - Share certificates - Debtors and creditors age analysis - CVs of business principals - Copies of ID document and marriage certificates - Proof of physical address - Full property description of fixed property together with a six month bond statement - Disclosure of any claims, attachments, etc. by other financial institutions - Compliant tax status
+- Business plan - Organogram of management and staff - Latest financial statements or, a written confirmation of earnings from an accountant if financial statements are unavailable. - Management accounts (required upfront should financial statements be older than six months) - Projected balance sheets, income statements and cash flow - CC/Company/Trust agreement details (including Founding Statement, Memorandum and Articles of Association, Certificate of Incorporation, Certificate to Commence Business and Trust Deed (whichever applies) - Personal bank statements (last three or six months depending on financier) - Business bank statements (last three or six months depending on financier) - Lease agreement if applicable - Copies of contracts secured, if any - Share certificates and Compliant tax status - Debtors and creditors age analysis - CVs of business principals - Copies of ID and marriage certificates - Proof of physical address - Full description of fixed property together with a six month bond statement - Disclosure of any claims, attachments, etc. by other financial institutions